Turkey–United States relations: Deterioration of the partnership

-According to The Economist, in October 2017, Turkish-American relations sank to their lowest in over 40 years.
-Since US President Barack Obama mediated tensions between Turkish President Recep Tayyip Erdoğan and Israeli Prime Minister Benjamin Netanyahu over the Gaza flotilla raid, some neoconservatives have called for Turkey's expulsion from NATO.
+Since US President Barack Obama mediated tensions between Turkish President Recep Tayyip Erdoğan and Israeli Prime Minister Benjamin Netanyahu, May 31, 2010, over the Gaza flotilla raid, some neoconservatives have called for Turkey's expulsion from NATO.
 Tom Rogan from National Review promoted expelling Turkey from NATO as part of his broader efforts to reform the alliance.
 Ted Galen Carpenter, a senior fellow in defense and foreign policy studies at the Cato Institute, also proposed expelling Turkey from the Western alliance.
-Tensions have risen over issues like the US arming the People's Protection Units (which is related with the anti-Turkish government group Kurdistan Workers' Party), in 2015 while claiming Turkey turned a blind eye to ISIL and other jihadist networks on both sides of its border.
-Turkey performed the January 2014 Turkish airstrike in Syria.
-Five months later, the US-led Operation Inherent Resolve against ISIL on 15 June 2014.
-The belief among most Turkish citizens that America had a hand in the 2016 Turkish coup d'état attempt which was compounded by the fact that its suspected ringleader, the Islamic preacher Hoca Fethullah Gülen, lives in Pennsylvania.
-Shortly after the FETÖ's (the Gulen movement) purges and arrests in the country, on October 4, 2016, Turkey moved to arrest Turkish nationals employed at American consulates (Metin Topuz on espionage and conspiracy charges), followed on the October 7, 2016, arrest of pastor and teaching elder Evangelical Presbyterian Andrew Brunson.
-Over 160,000 judges, teachers, police and civil servants suspended or dismissed, together with about 77,000 formally arrested.
-On October 10, 2016, in regards to John R. Bass, Turkey declared: “We do not consider the ambassador a representative of the United States” which was a step short of being an unwanted person.
-On May 16, 2017 clashes at the Turkish Ambassador's Residence in Washington, D.C.
-Since the deterioration of the relationship, there has been growing Turkish-Russian security cooperation.
+A breakpoint risen in 2015.
+While claiming Turkey turned a blind eye to ISIL and other jihadist networks on both sides of its border, US began openly arming the People's Protection Units (a militia related to Kurdistan Workers' Party).
+However the US-led Operation Inherent Resolve against ISIL was on June 15, 2014, five months before Turkey performed the January 2014 Turkish airstrike in Syria.
+Another breakpoint had risen in 2016.
+Caused by the belief among most Turkish citizens that America had a hand in the 2016 Turkish coup d'état attempt.
+It was compounded by the fact that its suspected ringleader, the Islamic preacher Hoca Fethullah Gülen, lives in Saylorsburg, Pennsylvania.
+Shortly after the FETÖ's (the Gülen movement) purges and arrests (2016–present purges in Turkey), on October 4, 2016, Turkey moved to arrest Turkish nationals employed at American consulates (Metin Topuz on espionage and conspiracy charges), followed on the October 7, 2016, arrest of pastor and teaching elder Evangelical Presbyterian Andrew Brunson.
+On October 10, 2016, in regards to John R. Bass, Turkey declared: "We do not consider the ambassador a representative of the United States" which was a step short of being an unwanted person.
+The response came on May 16, 2017 John McCain and Claire McCaskill called for the expulsion (unwanted person) of the Turkish ambassador Serdar Kılıç, following the 2017 clashes at the Turkish Ambassador's Residence in Washington, D.C.